pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

     so that the store can run the reducer and effects, and you can observe state changes in the store so that you can update UI.

-The benefits of doing this is that you will instantly unlock testability of your feature, and you will be able to break large, complex features into smaller domains that can be glued together.
+The benefits of doing this are that you will instantly unlock testability of your feature, and you will be able to break large, complex features into smaller domains that can be glued together.

 As a basic example, consider a UI that shows a number along with "+" and "−" buttons that increment